bencmbrook/passport-rescuetime/README.md

       }
     ));

-Note that the RescueTime does not return profile information so the profile argument will be empty.
+Note that RescueTime does not return user profile information so the profile option will remain empty.

 #### Authenticate Requests